BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 **Function to add two numbers**:

-For this initial example we are going to create a function that takes two numbers and returns their sum.
+We are going to create a function that takes two numbers and returns their sum.

 ```HTML